Five Years since Fukushima

 Ministry of Economy, Trade, and Industry (Japan), Strategic Energy Plan.

-Sara Itagaki is a Project Associate with NBR's Trade, Economic, and Energy Affairs group.
+This interview was conducted by Sara Itagaki, a Project Associate with NBR’s Trade, Economic, and Energy Affairs group.